 BlazingSQL started as a GPU table joiner for multi-terabyte databases.
 The Aramburu brothers, Rodrigo and Felipe, founded a company in 2013 that provided analytical solutions and needed to speed up joins for pension fraud detection.
-The system is closed-source with a free community binary.
 It integrates with the open-source open GPU data science initiative, RAPIDS, which relies on NVIDIA GPUs.

 Historically, BlazingSQL supported compression and decompression on the GPU with bit-packing, delta encoding, dictionary encoding, and run-length encoding.
 This is currently disabled alongside its custom Simpatico file format.
 As of November 2018, it operates directly on Apache Parquet, CSV, and ORC.
 BlazingSQL does not currently write data and instead reads it from the data lake.
 It is able to operate directly on compressed data.